LezyPanda/nexus-autodl/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: ✨ Feature Request
+name: "✨ Feature Request"
-description: Suggest an idea for this project
+about: Suggest an idea or an improvement for this project.
 title: "[FEAT]: "
-labels: ["enhancement"]
+labels: enhancement
 assignees: ''

 ---